chuckersjp/gremlin-ocp4-mc/README.md

 https://github.com/gremlin/selinux-policies/blob/master/policies/gremlin-openshift4.cil

-This is done as a straight cut and paste of the results of the following commands (Mac OS):
+This is done as a straight cut and paste of the results of the following commands:

+(RHEL):
+`curl -s https://raw.githubusercontent.com/gremlin/selinux-policies/master/policies/gremlin-openshift4.cil | base64 -w0`

+(MacOS):
 `curl -s https://raw.githubusercontent.com/gremlin/selinux-policies/master/policies/gremlin-openshift4.cil | base64 -o gremlin-openshift4.cil.base64`

 (You may need to use `set maxmempattern=2000000` or something in your .vimrc file)